 If you love to hike, it's only a matter of deciding which park suits your fancy.
 El Yunque boasts hundreds of miles of trails for all levels of hikers, some of which lead to secluded waterfalls with refreshing pools.
 Just 30 minutes from the Metro area, El Yunque makes an easy day trip from San Juan.
 At Guánica Dry Forest, you can choose between short trails to the coast or longer trails that lead to the dramatic Fuerte Caprón, a historic fort on top of a peak.
 Make this part of a visit to Puerto Rico's south region, staying in vibrant municipalities such as Ponce or Guánica.

 Enjoy the rural side of Puerto Rico when you visit Hacienda Don Carmelo, a horse ranch and activities center in Vega Baja.
 Learn about the popular equestrian traditions in Puerto Rico and practical lessons like how to start a home garden.
 You don’t have to be an expert to take away essential elements for sustainable living.
 While you’re there, don’t miss a magnificent horse show.

-Rent a bike or join a biking tour at Rent the Bicycle for a unique sightseeing adventure in San Juan.
-Get energized and have fun while learning about the island’s history as you pedal through the city in a group.
-You can customize your guided experience to visit specific areas and points of interest, such as restaurants, parks, beaches, museums, and historical sites.
+Rent a bike at Rent the Bicycle for a unique sightseeing adventure in San Juan or take a guided tour of the community micro-entrepreneur project of the communities surrounding the Caño Martín Peña with Bici Caño.
+Get energized and have fun while learning about the Island’s history as you pedal through the city in a group.